haideralsh/ts-result/README.md

 # result-ts

-> A zero-dependency Result type for Typescript inspired by Rust
+> A zero-dependency Result type for TypeScript inspired by Rust
 ## Usage

 Example adapted from the [Elm guide](https://guide.elm-lang.org/error_handling/result.html)